|heninen.net||Suomi | Русский|

 "Paanajärvi, will your revival ever come?
 Paanajärvi, it's a pity that your noble glow has passed the poetic looks of Ludvig Runeberg, Zachris Topelius or Lars Stenbäck!
 It could give birth to the greatest northern hymn that would survive in centuries… Farewell, Paanajärvi… the charming Polar star, the royal brilliant of Kuusamo"

-First people arrived to Paanajärvi region in 5-6 millenium BC.
+First people arrived on Paanajärvi region in 5-6 millenium BC.
 The ancient population lived by gathering, hunting and fishing.
 The stone instruments and pottery, found on the shores of Paanajärvi and Pääjärvi Lakes, testify that.
 The stone chisel, found by peasants in XIX-th century, is now at the exposition of Helsinki museum.
 After to war there were found 15 ancient stays of different eras (from stone to iron ages).

 In the mediaeval times the Paanajärvi region was inhabited by Saami tribes.
 The worship stones on Kivakka and Nuorunen Mountains are monuments of those times.
 During road construction near Tavajärvi Lake there was found a buried treasure of Saami silver decorations of XI-XII centuries AD.
 There are also written mediaeval evidence telling that Paanajärvi – Pääjärvi region was inhabited by Saami from ancient times.